enPlace/react-Battleship/README.md

 <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 2.
 Once I get a hit, find out the orientation of the ship (that is, is the ship placed horizontally or vertically on the board) by firing around the target.
 This phase we can call “honing in” </p>
 <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 3.
 Once I get an orientation for the ship, I fire along that axis until I sink the ship.
 The “sinking” phase.</p>

   <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Pretty straightforward right?
-Well, there are some other things that we want to take into consideration when thinking through this algorithm if we want to make it an effective one-- that is, one that at least isn’t super easy to beat. </p>
+Well, there are some other things that we want to take into consideration when thinking through this algorithm if we want to make it an effective one-- that is, one that at least isn’t super easy to beat, and mimicks how humans play the game. </p>

 ## Phase 1: Hunt for the ship
   <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The first thing that we might note about how phase 1 as stated above is that when we play the game of battleship, we really don’t just fire randomly at a board.
 This is because, for one,  humans can’t really think in random patterns anyway, but more importantly it is because it isn’t really an effective strategy for finding a ship.
 I noticed this after building my first version of this algorithm, which carried out the hunting phase by firing at random coordinates at the board, and in playing against it I beat it easily every time. </p>